chromatic-solfege/chromatic-solfege.github.io/readme.md

 What I offer here is :

-- (An Introduction to Chromatic-Solfege)[an-introduction-to-chromatic-solfege]
-  The description about Chromatic-Solfege which I reorganized.
+- (An Introduction to Chromatic-Solfege)[./an-introduction-to-chromatic-solfege] The description about Chromatic-Solfege which I reorganized.

 - I also presented a number of practice patterns to build fluency with the note names.

 - Videos to build fluency with Chromatic-Solfege.

-- [aaron.ly](chromadoc/lib-ly/aaron) A Lilypond library to write music with Chromatic-Solfege.
+- [aaron.ly](./chromadoc/lib-ly/aaron) A Lilypond library to write music with Chromatic-Solfege.

 - [chromadoc](chromadoc) This allows your documents sing.
 A documentation tool